 How Can Simple Sites Help?

-- A basic web presence to boost sales by increasing business credibility
+- Boost sales by increasing business credibility

-- Informing and educating visitors
+- Inform and educate visitors

 Building Simple Websites